apache/cxf-fediz/examples/jaxrsSimpleWebapp/README.txt

 The main code lives in the class FederationService.
 This JAX-RS Service is protected and can be accessed only if the browser user is authenticated.
-The purpose of the FederationServlet is to illustrate the usage of the Spring Security API and Configuration to get the authenticated user and to check the roles he has.
+The purpose of the FederationServlet is to illustrate the usage of the Spring Security API and Configuration to get the authenticated user and to check the roles they have.
 Further, the FederationServlet shows how to access claims data (user data) which were stored in the SAML token by using the Fediz interface FedizPrincipal.
 Beyond that, the FederationService illustrates how to access the SAML token